stefanwest54/Face-Recognition-Access-System/README.md

 - 5V 2mA 1 channel relay
 - breadboard
 - jumper wires
-- HC‑SR04 ultrasonic sensor
+- RFIO-RC522 RFID tag reader
 - 3 LEDs (red, green, blue) with resistors
 - electromagnetic solenoid lock
-- Webcam connected to PC
+- Webcam connected to PC (Can use integrated webcam)
 - Python environment with required libraries

 ---

-## Program 1: Ultrasonic Activated Computer Vision Access Control (Python)
+## Program 1: UID Interpreter and Access Control (Python)

-**File:** `usacvac.py`
+**File:** `trappem.py`

 ### Description
-- Listens for `TRIGGER` messages from Arduino.
+- Listens for `UID` messages from Arduino.
+- Approves or denies UID based on saved users.
+- If denied, PC sends `DENIED` to Arduino for LED fedback.
-- Opens the webcam and runs ArcFace facial recognition.
+- If approved, PC opens the webcam and runs ArcFace facial recognition.
 - Compares embeddings against a JSON database of enrolled users.
 - Grants or denies access based on similarity threshold.
 - Sends `APPROVED` back to Arduino if access is granted.